 - ALWAYS check your credit card statements (I find at least 1 or 2 spurious charges on my cards EVERY YEAR).

-All of these points are valid (if not a little overly dramatically stated), I am impressed that I actually caught the whole identity theft angle on this as well, but it is important to cancel those cards that you are not using, or they can end up biting you in the butt.
+All of these points are valid (if not a little overly dramatic).
+I am impressed that I actually caught the whole identity-theft angle on this as well, but it is important to cancel cards you are not using, or they can bite you in the butt.